ripienaar/free-for-dev/README.md

   * [DhiWise](https://www.dhiwise.com/) — Seamlessly turn Figma designs into dynamic Flutter & React applications with DhiWise's innovative code generation technology, optimizing your workflow and helping you craft exceptional mobile and web experiences faster than ever before.
   * [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
 It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.
   * [tabnine.com](https://www.tabnine.com/) — Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.
 Plugin available.
+  * [Fine](https://www.fine.dev/) - Build Software with AI Agents.
+Fine’s platform allows developers to create their own squad of virtual teammates, and 10x their development speed.

 **[⬆️ Back to Top](#table-of-contents)**